 Collaborative research and development agreements can provide for one or more of up-front license fees, research payments, and milestone payments.
 Agreements with multiple components (deliverables or items) are evaluated according to the provisions of ASC 605-25, Revenue Recognition-Multiple-Element Arrangements, to determine whether the deliverables can be separated into more than one unit of accounting.
-An item can generally be considered a separate unit of accounting if all of the following criteria are met: (1) the delivered item(s) has value to the customer on a stand-alone basis and (2) if the arrangement includes a general right of retum relative to the delivered item(s) then delivery or performance of the undelivered item(s) is considered probable and substantially in control of the Company.
+An item can generally be considered a separate unit of accounting if all of the following criteria are met: (1) the delivered item(s) has value to the customer on a stand-alone basis and (2) if the arrangement includes a general right of return relative to the delivered item(s) then delivery or performance of the undelivered item(s) is considered probable and substantially in control of the Company.
 Items that cannot be divided into separate units are combined with other units of accounting, as appropriate.
 Consideration received is allocated among the separate units based on selling price hierarchy.
 The selling price hierarchy for each deliverable is based on (i) vendor-specific objective evidence (VSOE), if available; (ii) third-party evidence (TPE) of selling price if VSOE is not available; or (iii) an estimated selling price, if neither VSOE nor third-party evidence is available.
-Management was not able to establish VSOE or TPE for separate unit deliverables, as the Company does not have a history of entering such arrangements or selling the individual deliverables within such arrangements separately.
-In addition, there may be significant differentiation in these arrangements, which indicates that comparable third-party pricing may not be available.
+Management was not able to establish VSOE or TPE for separate unit deliverables, as the Company does not have a history of entering such arrangements, which indicates that comparable third-party pricing may not be available.
 Management determined that the selling price for the deliverables within the Pfizer collaboration agreement should be determined using its best estimate of selling price.
 The process of determining the best estimate of selling price involved significant judgment on the Company's part and included consideration of multiple factors such as estimated direct expenses, other costs, and available clinical development data.